paperbenni/obsidian.nvim/README.md

 - `:Obsidian quick_switch` to quickly switch to another note in your vault, searching by its name with a picker.

-- `:Obsidian rename [NEWNAME] [--dry-run]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
-It is highly recommended to commit the current state of your vault (if you're using version control) before running it, or doing a dry-run first by `:Obsidian rename new-id --dry-run`.
+- `:Obsidian rename [NEWNAME]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
+It will run `:wa` before renaming, and load every note with backlinks into your buffer-list, then you need to do `:wa` after for changes to take effect.
+Alternatively, call `vim.lsp.buf.rename` or use `grn`.

 - `:Obsidian search [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.